barryclark/jekyll-now/_posts/2016-01-03-Refactoring-ListenableFutures-to-For-Comprehensions.md

 ## Testing

 For this refactoring, unit tests did not help me very much.
-Because I had helper functions spread about, highly dependent on ```ListenableFuture```s, there were few unit tests which exercised many of these helpers, and many of the ones that did used mocks to isolate steps.
+Because I had helper functions spread about, highly dependent on ```ListenableFuture```, there were few unit tests which exercised many of these helpers, and many of the ones that did used mocks to isolate steps.
 During this refactoring I had some units which helped make sure I didn't break the general flow, but not to give me confidence that the refactored logic still flowed correctly through all the steps.

 However, I did have extensive integration tests, based in [Cucumber/Gerkhin](https://cucumber.io/) BDD format, which were helpful to ensure continued functioning of the final service.
 These tests, while slow and more manual to run during development (more on that another time), exercise the assembled service calling to collaborating services in our development environment, and do a sufficient job of ensuring that the refactored logic is correct.

 # Final thoughts

 This refactoring was rewarding and well worth the effort.
 I've been wanting to do this refactoring for quite a while, and am pleased with the outcome.
-The syntax support Scala provides for dealing with ```Future```s is much easier to read, understand, and hopefully maintain.
+The syntax support Scala provides for dealing with futures (and similar monadic types) is much easier to read, understand, and hopefully maintain.
 In total, the refactoring removed 25% more code than it added.
 This sets us up for subsequent rounds of refactoring and cleaning up a very involved aggregation service.